JunsolKim/kakao-arena-melon-ysocio13/README.md

 ## Data

 In order to replicate our final submissions to the Melon Playlist Continuation challenge, you first need to download `train.json`, `val.json`, `test.json` from https://arena.kakao.com/.
-After downloading these files, put the files in the folder `res/` (do not put the files in the folder `data/` !).
+After downloading these files, put the files in the folder `res/`.
+(Do not put the files in the folder `data/` !
+This folder is for saving preprocessed data)

 ## How to generate the 파이널 리더보드 results